atbashEE/jsf-renderer-extensions/README.md

 jsf-renderer-extensions
 =======================

-Extensions on the JSF renderer to have security advanced validation.
+Extensions on the JSF renderer to have security and advanced validation.

 * Targeted at Java EE 6 / 7
 * Centered around CDI